 averaging Selects the DSP averaging mode.
-Defined settings are normal, slow or mpulse (multi-pulse averaging)

-Sets the DSP trigger level and polarity.
+Defined settings are normal or slow trigger Sets trigger level and polarity for the HF digital oscilloscope.
 This is an integer value which may range from -99 to +99.

 Default analyzer settings assigned at AutoSequence startup are auto, normal, and +5 respectively.
 Accordingly, an AutoSequence program does not need to include an analyzer statement unless a change to these default settings is needed.